turingschool-examples/custom-cakery/README.md

 ## Strategies for Success

+Treat this like a take home code challenge.
+Give yourself three hours to work on it over the weekend, then submit.

 - Think about where ARIA should be utilized
 - Use a screenreader to navigate the site and fix areas of confusion
 - Tab through each page - could you interact with this site using only a keyboard?